eddmann/eddmann.github.io/_posts/2018/2018-08-16-mince-pie-challenge-adding-and-listing-mince-pies-with-amazon-dynamodb.md

 export default createHandler(withStrictHttpAuthentication(add));
 ```

-This handler simply ensures that a name has been supplied within the requests JSON body, and then proceeds to add it to the challenge.
+This handler simply ensures that a name has been supplied within the request's JSON body, and then proceeds to add it to the challenge.
-We ensure that only authenticated clients have access to this behaviour (by-way of `withStrictHttpAuthentication`) and return a newly specified `created` response.
+We ensure that only authenticated clients have access to this behaviour (by way of `withStrictHttpAuthentication`) and return a newly specified `created` response.
 As we are expanding our HTTP language we need to add these functions to `src/helpers/http.js`.

 ```js